 Fourth in our National Trust for Families series, we’ve put together a selection of excellent sites for sparking a true love of learning, with fascinating historic homes, hidden treasures and even burial mounds!
+On the list we’ve got Sutton Hoo, Waddesdon Manor, The Argory, Speke Hall and Lyme Park – read on to find out why!

 Remember, if you’re looking for even more fabulous National Trust sites to make the most of your family membership, check out our Top 5 for Creative Kids and Top 5 for Woodland Playgrounds and Top 5 for Animal Lovers.
 Got some favourite National Trust sites that aren’t on the list?
 Feel free to add your recommendations in the Comments section below.